doritoes/Macmini-Labs/A1347/4_macOS_testing.md

   - Easy access to customize the interface

 ## Install Code Editor
-VS Code is not supported on the old OS, so here are two options that do install:
+VS Code is not supported on the old OS, so here are three options that do install:
 - Sublime Text https://sublimetext.com
   - Download for Mac
   - Open the Zip file